Progress report for ENE20-162

 University of Maryland issued a survey to mentors in the state to gain input as to a virtual training session in winter 2021 and identify the training topics that most interested them.
 17 farmers responded to the survey to inform training topics for the January 2021 training event.

-Project partners hosting future trainings in Maine and New York will issue separate surveys to mentors prior to planning the 2022 and 2023 events.
+Project partners hosting future trainings in New York (Glynwood, Groundswell, Stone Barns) will issue separate surveys to mentors prior to planning the 2022 or 2023 event.
+We will better clarify respondents as farmers or service providers for future input surveys to ensure more accurate reporting.

 Resource Development: Based on input from listening sessions, Project Team and Advisors will prepare multi-day training workshop content, invite speakers, and develop participatory curriculum, and schedule field trip to Terp Farm for a mentor training attended by 40 participants (10 service providers and 30 farm mentors) to be held in Maryland; 40 participants complete the training and agree to incorporate at least three new practices with their trainees in 2021.

-The January 11 - 13, 2021 training that will be hosted by University of Maryland currently has over 80 registrants who have completed registration forms on the website.
-Workshops will be held from 2 - 5pm each day in an online format (Zoom).
-We will be issuing a pre-survey to registrants and monitoring daily attendance over the three-day workshop.
-A post-survey will be issued to all attendees.
+The January 11 - 13, 2021 training was hosted virtually by University of Maryland and had a total of 96 registrants who completed registration forms on the website.
+Workshops were held from 2 - 5pm each day over three days in an online format (Zoom) and attendance followed as such: 1/11 - 207 minutes duration with 116 participants; 1/12 - 199 minutes duration with 77 participants; and 1/13 - 198 minutes duration with 89 participants.
+We will issued a pre-survey to registrants and 74 responded to the pre-survey.
+We also issued a "pre-question survey" for presenters and had 42 responses.
+A post-survey was issued to all attendees and we received 34 post-survey responses.
 The workshop registration page, speakers, and agenda can be found at this website: https://iaa.umd.edu/farm-mentorship-training.

 Three follow up webinars share content of training topics held in Maryland to at least 45 additional producers and service providers [April 2021].
 At least 30 mentors present or attend one of 9 webinars (three per regional training) to share best practices and model use of resources developed via toolkit.